wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

   ![actions menu](images/one_task_per_host.png)
 1. Click **Run Task**.

 After this, you should start seeing container metrics on the ECS dashboard within 1 to 2 minutes.
-You can browse for the metrics by looking for metrics prefixed with "cadvisor".
+You can browse for the metrics by looking for metrics prefixed with `cadvisor`.

 ![db aws ecs](images/db_aws_ecs.png)